-In respect of a child born late in an academic year after 1 April, the ordinary expectation is that he or she will join Reception, at the latest, in the term he or she turns five and then progress to Year 1 in the next academic year.
-If a parent/carer wants their child to join Reception in the September term after their fifth birthday, that decision is strictly subject to the discretion of the DEMAT school.
-When it is agreed that a child can be admitted out of their normal age group the application will be processed as part of the main admissions round (unless the parental request is made too late for this to be possible) and on the basis of the determined admission arrangements only, including the application of oversubscription criteria where applicable.
-Parents wishing to apply for admission outside the normal age group should contact the school office for further guidance.
+When it is agreed by the admission authority that a child can be admitted out of their normal age group, the application will be processed by the LA as part of the main admissions round (unless the parental request is made too late for this to be possible) and on the basis of the determined admission arrangements set out in this policy only, including the application of oversubscription criteria where applicable.
+Parents wishing to apply for admission outside the normal age group may contact the school office for further guidance.

-Applicants should provide documentation in support of their application regardless of whether they are asking for the student to be admitted in a lower or higher year group.
+Applicants should provide documentation in support of their application regardless of whether they are asking for the child to be admitted in a lower or higher year group.
 Applicants will be notified in writing of the decision.
 There is no right of appeal against a decision not to allow an out of age range admission.
-If the request is refused, you should submit a complaint to the school in accordance with its complaints policy.
+If the request is refused, you may submit a complaint to the school in accordance with its complaints policy.